Circular-Data/Circular-Interpretation-BJMSP/README.md

 The folder:

 	-Manuscript includes the final manuscript and all figures used in the manuscript.
-	 Note that not all figure code is contained here.
+	 Note that not all figure code is contained in this folder.
 For some figures code can be found in other folders.

 	-Mode Finding Algorithms contains code for finding the mode and HPD interval of